 THE PHILIPPINES has over 7500 islands and 81 provinces, and these are the best places among them.

 A heart-felt thanks to everybody who contributed their favorite places in the country.
 Which particular place would you like to visit soon?
 Which specific place would you like to add in this list?

 P.S.
 You might also be interested in this Travel Guide to the Philippines.

-If you like this post about the best places to visit in the Philippines, feel free to share it in Pinterest!
+If you like this post about the best tourist spots in the Philippines, save it in Pinterest!